CateNorm: Categorical Normalization for Robust Medical Image Segmentation

 \section{Conclusion}

-In this work, we propose a novel dual normalization scheme which complementarily integrates global and local statistics for robust medical image segmentation.
-To our best knowledge, our method is the first to introduce spatially-adaptive normalization in medical image segmentation, for capturing more discriminative and domain-invariant information.
-Compared with existing medical image segmentation frameworks, our method consistently achieves superior results, even with complex and variable data distributions.
-In the future, we will study how to combine our method with the domain-specific normalization framework to further improve multi-domain learning, for both medical imaging and natural image domains.
+We have presented a new normalization strategy, named CateNorm, which complementarily enhance the categorical statistics in BN for robust medical image segmentation.
+Our CateNorm can be used as an add-on to existing segmentation architectures, such as U-Net and DeepLabV3+.
+Compared with existing normalization strategies, CateNorm consistently achieves superior results, even with complex and variable data distributions.
+We believe that the proposed normalization strategy could also improve natural image segmentation and plan to explore it in the future work.

-\textbf{Acknowledgement.} We would like to thank Quande Liu for the discussion.
+\textbf{Acknowledgments:} This work was supported by the Lustgarten Foundation for Pancreatic Cancer Research.
+We also thank Quande Liu for the discussion.

 { }